Optimal Nutrition Series: 7 Days Before You Ride

 Having a whole week to prepare yourself gives you plenty of time to take some extra measures that aren’t available at a day-of or even four days before the event.

 Nutritional Goals For Your 7 Day Meal Plan

 With one week to prepare, you have several different goals to strive for before the day of the event:

 - Start preparing your body for the “carb load” period.
-Your carb load period will officially start around the third day of the one-week period.
+Your carb-load period will officially start around the third day of the one week.
 This ramp in both carbs and fat will make sure you have sufficient energy stores.
 But you also want to start the increase a few days before the actual loading period.